-5. Roles and responsibilities for assessment of medical radiation practice programs
+8. Roles and responsibilities for assessment of medical radiation practice programs

-The Accreditation Committee will appoint and train assessors and establish medical radiation practice assessment teams (Assessment Teams).
+The Accreditation Committee appoints and trains assessors and establishes medical radiation practice assessment teams (Assessment Teams).

-Assessment Teams are responsible for assessing education providers and their medical radiation practice programs against the medical Radiation practice accreditation standards.
+Assessment Teams are responsible for assessing education providers and their medical radiation practice programs against the Medical radiation practice accreditation standards.

 AHPRA assigns a member of the Accreditation Unit to support each Assessment Team.

-5.1 Appointment and training of assessors
+8.1 Appointment and training of assessors

-The Accreditation Committee will call for expressions of interest from suitably qualified and experienced individuals to be appointed by the Committee as assessors.
+The Accreditation Committee will call for expressions of interest from suitably qualified and experienced individuals to be appointed by the committee as assessors.